 Many existing and potential competitors have longer operating histories and greater name recognition than we do.
 In addition, many of our existing and potential competitors are substantially larger than we are, may already have or could develop substantially greater financial and other resources than we have, may offer, develop or introduce a wider range of programs and services than we offer or may use more effective advertising and marketing strategies than we do to achieve broader brand recognition, customer awareness and retail penetration.
-As existing competitors and new market entrants are expected to begin selling competing products and services at the stores of many of our retail distributors in late 2012, we could face increased price competition that results in decreases in the purchase and use of our products and services in the near term and farther into the future.
+We could experience increased price competition beginning in the fourth quarter of 2012 as we have begun to compete with a greater number of offerings from existing competitors and new market entrants at the stores of many of our retail distributors.
+If this happens, we expect that the purchase and use of our products and services would decline in the near term and farther into the future.
 If price competition materially intensifies, we may have to increase the incentives that we offer to our retail distributors and decrease the prices of our products and services, any which would likely adversely affect our operating results.